Xceptance/xlt-documentation/content/en/xtc/002-about.md

 * It automatically starts and stops a test, collects all results, and creates a report.
 * It allows to share a test result quickly either as a secret public link or within your project setup.

 XTC is getting better while you are reading this.
-Checkout the release notes <a href="https://docs.google.com/document/d/1mxxpDsrll2Uzc-1JWZnq-RDWV9rOYwF1V8lZnIRqs_o/edit#heading=h.pookjp6yrw21" target="_blank">to see what's new</a>!
+Checkout the release notes [to see what's new](https://docs.google.com/document/d/1mxxpDsrll2Uzc-1JWZnq-RDWV9rOYwF1V8lZnIRqs_o/edit#heading=h.pookjp6yrw21)!

 ### Availability
 XTC is not part of the XLT open source ecosystem.
 XTC is a growing SaaS offering by Xceptance.
 It is also extensively used internally at Xceptance.